kitku15/GastruloidKit/README.md

     │   ├──...
     │   └── ...
 ```
-Now you will open ImageJ and start manually making masks for each of marker in each condition.
-We need this mask as it lets us filter out noise and focus specifically on signal.
-You will put the masks in the directory you set along with the scaled images but in this format:
+Lastly, lets move on to **step 4**.
+Open **ImageJ/Fiji** to manually create masks for each marker in every condition.
+These masks are essential for filtering out background noise and isolating the signal of interest.

+Save the masks in the same directory as your scaled images, using the following format:
 ```python
     CHIP_REPEATS
     ├── 1